HIV infection; Infection - HIV; Human immunodeficiency virus; Acquired immune deficiency syndrome: HIV-1

 Simonetti F, Dewar R, Maldarelli F. Diagnosis of human immunodeficiency virus infection.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 120.

 Verma A, Berger JR. Neurological manifestations of human immunodeficiency virus infection in adults.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 77.BACK TO TOP
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley and Daroff's Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 77.BACK TO TOP

-Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed By: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 11/11/2020.
+Editorial update 10/04/2022.